x0rr-dan/s1c0n/README.md

 - [ ] report scan in html output
 - [ ] option to use proxy
 - [ ] user agent customization
+- [ ] custom scan option (maybe with argparse or just simple input)